matty-tran/DH110-2021F-MattyTran/assignment07/README.md

 ## Cognitive Walkthrough/ User Testing

+The raw audio for the user's testing can be viewed [here.](https://drive.google.com/file/d/1uwMr2bjSTlWGjyW8lnleLD6essLARSNB/view?usp=sharing)
+A transcription of the interaction can be found [here.](https://docs.google.com/document/d/1V_nTJQjwsz6I-20crAb144sp7qR49-tuK40filJzKKs/edit?usp=sharing)

 When testing the high fidelity prototype, the user expressed that the application was visually appealing, using words such as "clean" and "simple."
 Based off the first viewing of the product, the user was able to correctly guess the functionality of the application.

 The user was asked to complete to tasks.
 The first task was to pay for a bus fare using the application.
 The user was able to complete this task, however, they expressed that they think it was not too clear how to get to the payment screen for cards, because the app functioned in a different way than other mobile apps that they have interacted with in the past.
 The second task was to add funds to the Orca card which the user was able to complete very easily.